sr99622/onvif-mcp/docs/STREAM_AUTH.md

 4. Open `/multiview/` in the same browser session.
 5. Open a known direct `/webrtc/.../` stream URL.
 6. Confirm no second login is required and live video plays.
+7. Open the known `https://{{SERVER_FQDN}}${SNAPSHOT_PATH}` URL in the same browser session.
+Require no second login, HTTP 200, `Content-Type: image/jpeg`, a valid JPEG body, and `Cache-Control: no-store`.
+   Confirm the
+   image displays, including snapshots embedded in the camera applications.
+8. In a separate unauthenticated browser session, open that direct snapshot URL, complete login, and confirm the callback returns to the requested snapshot and displays the image.

 If the user password was generated by the deployment agent, read it only inside one root-controlled process on the server (for example from